 If a child’s behavior requires discipline, AYS staff will handle the inappropriate behavior by redirecting the child to another activity, guiding them through conflict resolution, allowing space and time, and communicating with them in a way that allows them to identify feelings and develop an understanding and respect for the feelings of others.
 AYS staff will discuss the behavior problem with the parent(s) and complete a report as needed.
 If the behavior continues, the Youth Development Leader will schedule a meeting to discuss strategies for improvement.
-If the behavior persists, the parent(s) will be notified of a suspension or permanent removal from Summer Enrichment.
-If at any time AYS determines that the safety of any person or property is in question, AYS has the right to dismiss the child from Summer Enrichment immediately.
+If the behavior persists, the parent(s) will be notified of a suspension or permanent removal from Summer Days.
+If at any time AYS determines that the safety of any person or property is in question, AYS has the right to dismiss the child from Summer Days immediately.
 If a child deliberately damages any property or equipment that AYS is responsible for, the child/parent will be responsible for the cost of replacement.
 For additional information on related AYS policies, please see your Youth Development Leader.

 VISITS FROM GUESTS & NON-PARENTS

 AYS believes that our programs are strengthened by greater parental involvement, and parents are encouraged to visit and participate in the program at any time during regular hours.
 AYS requires a parent to be present with any guests who visit their child and that their interactions are limited to only their child.
 While it may be tempting to correct or engage other children, AYS asks parents to notify AYS staff and allow them to address any concerns.
 AYS does not allow parents to discipline or question children who are not their own.
-This applies to Summer Enrichment programs or activities on or off site.
-Failure to adhere to this policy could result in parental suspension or expulsion from Summer Enrichment.
+This applies to Summer Days programs or activities on or off site.
+Failure to adhere to this policy could result in parental suspension or expulsion from Summer Days.

 During the COVID-19 pandemic, AYS requires all individuals who wish to visit a program to work directly with their Youth Development Leader to determine a safe and appropriate way for such a visit to occur.
 If you have any questions or concerns about visits, please speak with your Youth Development Leader.